NLnetLabs/cascade/doc/manual/source/before-you-start.rst

 -----------------

 Cascade is currently targeted for use by TLD operators, but will evolve over time to cater to other audiences.
+As a successor to OpenDNSSEC, Cascade is clearly intended to offer continuity and a migration path for current users, but will also offer superior performance, flexibility and user experience.

+Cascade does not require the use of a :term:`Hardware security module (HSM)`.
+If desired, it can make use of on-disk key files, as well as PKCS#11 and KMIP compatible HSMs.

 Right now, signing speed is not likely to be a bottle neck for most use cases, but there are many improvements in the pipeline, especially when using